JelleZijlstra/JelleZijlstra.github.io/negation-types.md

 ["Type system concepts"](https://typing.python.org/en/latest/spec/concepts.html).

-Python's type system is conceptually based on set-theoretic types: a type is understood as a set of values.
+Python's type system is conceptually based on set-theoretic types: a type is understood as a set of possible values.
 For example, the type `int` includes all values that are instance of the class `int` or a subclass at runtime, and the type `Literal[43]` includes only the instance of `int` with the value `43`.
 Subtyping is defined through the subset relation: because all members of `Literal[43]` are also members of `int`, `Literal[43]` is a subtype of `int` and a value of type `Literal[43]` can be used when an `int` is expected.

-But what we just said only applies to what we call *fully static types*, which represent a known set of values.
+But what we just said only applies to what we call *fully static types*, which represent a known set of possible values.
 In addition, we have *dynamic types*, which include a *gradual form* such as `Any`.
 (We might want to use the term "gradual type" for dynamic types, but the spec has chosen to define "gradual type" to include all types, both static and dynamic.)
-A dynamic type does not refer to a single set of values, but can refer to any type within a range.
+A dynamic type does not refer to a single set of possible values, but can refer to any type within a range.
 We call these types *materializations*, and in general, operations on gradual types are acceptable if there is any materialization of the gradual type that could make the operation work.
 The most prominent gradual type is `Any`, which can materialize to any type.

 For example, type checkers emit an error if they see an attempt to add an `int` to a `str` (`int + str`).
 But `int + Any` is allowed: the `Any` could materialize to a type that would make the `+` operation work, such as `int` or `float`.
 Some errors may still be detected even if `Any` is used, though.
-Consider the operation `int + str | Any`, adding an `int` to something that may be either a `str` or `Any`.
+Consider the operation `int + (str | Any)`, adding an `int` to something that may be either a `str` or `Any`.
 Now, no matter what we materialize the `Any` to (e.g., `int + str | int`, `int + str | str`, `int + str | None`), type checkers will reject the operation, because we might be adding an `int` and a `str`.